simon-whitehead/assembly-fun/README.md

 This project also demonstrates better use of registers and the 64-bit C-compliant calling convention using the `rdi`, `rsi` and `rdx` registers for passing arguments to functions.

+### 9. Strings to numbers (atoi)

+This project demonstrates an algorithm for converting ASCII strings to integers.
+It makes good use of varying register sizes and seems small for what it does.
+It converts the strings "23" and "32", adds the integer result to 100, then attempts to compare the result to the integer `123`.
+It then prints "Equal" or "Not equal".
+The tests are performed in the above order.